Rapakivi granite: Formation

+Finnish Rapakivi granites occur in the Åland, Laitila, Vehmaa, and Wiborg batholiths.
+The age of the rapakivi granites of the Wiborg batholith ranges between 1646 and 1627 Ma; these granites were intruded into older metamorphic rocks.
+The Wiborg rapaviki granites consist of 80% wiborgite, and smaller amounts of pyterlite, porphyritic rapakivi granite, even-grained rapakivi granite, and aplitic rapakivi granite.

 Rapakivi granites have formation ages from Archean to recent and are usually attributed to anorogenic tectonic settings.
 They have formed in shallow (a few km deep) sills of up to 10 km thickness.

 Rapakivi granites are often found associated with intrusions of anorthosite, norite, charnockite and mangerite.
 It has been suggested that the entire suite results from the fractional crystallization of a single parental magma.

 Geochemistry

 Rapakivi is enriched in K, Rb, Pb, Nb, Ta, Zr, Hf, Zn, Ga, Sn, Th, U, F and rare earth elements, and poor in Ca, Mg, Al, P and Sr. Fe/Mg, K/Na and Rb/Sr ratios are high.
 SiO2 content is 70.5%, which makes rapakivi an acidic granite.

 Rapakivi is high in fluoride, ranging 0.04–1.53%, compared to other similar rocks at around 0.35%.
 Consequently, groundwater in rapakivi zones is high in fluoride (1–2 mg/L), making the water naturally fluoridated.
 Some water companies actually have to remove fluoride from the water.

 The uranium content of rapakivi is fairly high, up to 24 ppm.
 Thus, in rapakivi zones, the hazard from radon, a decay product of uranium, is elevated.
 Some indoor spaces surpass the 400 Bq/m3 safety limit.